agurani/CFB-X/README.md

 ### CIRCULATING FLUIDIZED BED BOILER PARAMETERS

 **This application is for CFB boiler operators.
-Operators could follow the required parameters for operating the boiler in proper according boiler manufacturer manual**
+Operators could follow the required parameters to operate the boiler properly according to boiler manufacturer operating and maintenance manual**

 The subject of this *application* are detailed parameters for operation of  a model of hard coal-fired  circulating fluidized bed boiler  .